cengizozel/Functional-Programming-In-Lisp/README.md

 # Functional-Programming-In-Lisp<br />
 <br />
-In this project, four functions are implement from each of the “List,” “Set,” “Math” sections and all three functions from the "Required" section using recursive programming.
+Four functions are implement from each of the “List,” “Set,” “Math” sections and all three functions from the "Required" section using recursive programming.
 The implemented functions are listed below.<br />
 <br />
 List Functions<br />
 ------------------<br />